rollbar/samebug-eclipse-plugin/UserGuide.md

   After running a file, position your cursor in any line of the exception in the stacktrace, right-click and click on search.

   ![](search.png)

+  The available solutions for your exception will show up in the default browser of your system.